SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab3v2.md

    http://localhost:5224/swagger/index.html
    ```

-   **Note**: Refresh the page continuously until you get the swagger page for the recommendation service as depicted in the image below.
+   **Note**: Refresh the page continuously until you get the Swagger page for the recommendation service as depicted in the image below.

    ![](./Media/miyagi2.png)